 Director of Farming Operations, Kirschenmann Farms

 Thomas John Baker is a native of Bakersfield California.
-He Attended Bakersfield High School, graduating in 2004.
-Thomas earned his degree in Business Public Policy from California State University Bakersfield, with an emphasis in Non- Profit Management.
+He attended Bakersfield High School, graduating in 2004.
+Thomas earned his degree in Business Public Policy from California State University Bakersfield, with an emphasis in Non-Profit Management.
 He spent the year after graduation exploring Europe.
-Of the cities and countries he visited he spent the most time in Berlin enjoying the food and culture, in addition to the art and history of the city.
+Of the cities and countries, he visited he spent the most time in Berlin enjoying the food and culture, in addition to the art and history of the city.
 Thomas joined Kirschenmann Farms in 2013 and enjoys his role as Head of Operations.
 He appreciates solving the unique problems that present themselves in the farming industry.
 In 2017 he married Brittany Baker and in 2018 they welcomed their son Graham McKay Baker into their lives.
-Thomas currently sits on the Board of Directors for the Bakersfield Museum of Art, he values art engagement and hopes to help the foundation continue their community outreach programs.
-In his down time Thomas enjoys mountain biking, gardening, and cooking with his family.
+Thomas currently sits on the Board of Directors for the Bakersfield Museum of Art, he values art engagement and hopes to help the foundation continue its community outreach programs.
+In his downtime, Thomas enjoys mountain biking, gardening, and cooking with his family.

 Dr. Vip Dev